NeosIT/active-directory-integration2/readme.txt

 	; required by LDAP/S and STARTTLS
 	extension=php_openssl.dll

-= Migration from ADI 1.x to *Next ADI* =
+= Migration from ADI 1.x to Next ADI =
 Please read [our migration guide](https://www.active-directory-wp.com/docs/Migration/index.html) carefully!

 = Installation =

 **Next ADI** can be easily installed from the [WordPress Plugin Directory](https://codex.wordpress.org/Managing_Plugins#Installing_Plugins).

-Visit https://wordpress.org/plugins/next-active-directory-integration/ and download the most recent released version of *Next ADI*
+It is also possible to download the latest version from [https://downloads.wordpress.org/plugin/next-active-directory-integration.zip"](https://downloads.wordpress.org/plugin/next-active-directory-integration.zip) and unpack the folder to your *wordpress/wp-content/plugins* directory.

-- Unpack the folder to your *wordpress/wp-content/plugins* directory
+Developers can clone the [Git Repository](https://github.com/NeosIT/active-directory-integration2) inside their *wordpress/wp-content/plugins* directory and download the dependencies with *composer*.

 = Single Site =
 - Visit your WordPress blog and login into your WordPress dashboard as *Administrator*